wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 ![Figure 2: the smaller the spacing, the more accurate the computation of the rate of change.](/images/noise-part-2/noise-derivative2.png?)

 This means that we can compute the derivative of the function \(f(x)\) using the forward difference technique that we just introduced but that the value of this derivative will become more and more accurate as the distance between the two points becomes smaller (in theory \(h\) tends toward 0).
-When the spacing is large you get some sort of very crude value for what the derivative is at a given point \(x\) but as the spacing becomes small this approximation improves.
-In the case of our noise image, the spacing of the grid is pretty large, so in fact, you would get a much better approximation of the variation of the noise function at each point on the grid, if the grid spacing was smaller (figure 2).
+When the spacing is large, you get some very crude value for the derivative at a given point \(x\), but this approximation improves as the spacing becomes small.
+In the case of our noise image, the grid spacing is pretty large, so you would get a much better approximation of the variation of the noise function at each point on the grid if the grid spacing was smaller (figure 2).

 ![Figure 3: computing the tangent at P using central difference works better if we take smaller values for \(h\).](/images/noise-part-2/noise-differential1.png?)

 This concept is more easily understood with a 1D example.
-Figure 3 shows the profile of one-dimensional function.
-Let's assume that we now want to know by how much this function varies within the proximity of P. Using the principle of forward differencing, we can take a point further down along the x-axis such as for example \(x_1\), compute the value of the function at that point and then subtract \(f(x_1)\) to \(f(x)\).
-Note that that when we trace a line from \(f(x)\) to\(f(x_1)\) that line is tangent to the function at \(x\).
-That's because in fact, the derivative of a one-dimensional function gives **the slope of the line tangent to the function where the function's derivative is being computed**.
-So now that we know how to geometrically interpret the derivative of a function, you can easily see that if we take a point further away than \(x_1\) such as for example \(x_2\), then the line between \(x\) and \(x_2\) is not "as tangent" to \(x\) than is the line \(x\)-\(x_1\).
-Conclusion, if you use forward difference to compute the derivative of a function, then the smaller the distance between \(x\) and \(x+h\) the better.
+Figure 3 shows the profile of the one-dimensional function.
+Let's assume that we now want to know by how much this function varies within the proximity of P. Using the principle of forward differencing, we can take a point further down along the x-axis such as \(x_1\), compute the value of the function at that point and then subtract \(f(x_1)\) to \(f(x)\).
+Note that when we trace a line from \(f(x)\) to\(f(x_1)\), that line is tangent to the function at \(x\).
+That's because the derivative of a one-dimensional function gives **the slope of the line tangent to the function where the function's derivative is being computed**.
+So now that we know how to interpret the derivative of a function geometrically, you can easily see that if we take a point further away than \(x_1\), such as, for example, \(x_2\), then the line between \(x\) and \(x_2\) is not "as tangent" to \(x\) than is the line \(x\)-\(x_1\).
+In conclusion, if you use the forward difference to compute the derivative of a function, then the smaller the distance between \(x\) and \(x+h\), the better.

 What have we learned so far?

 - We learned that the derivative \(f'(x)\) of a one-dimensional function \(f(x)\) can be interpreted as the slope of the line tangent to the function \(f(x)\) at \(x\)

   <details>
-  Beside the slope, the derivative \(f'(x)\) can also be considered as the instantaneous rate of change of the function \(f(x)\) at \(x\).
+  Besides the slope, the derivative \(f'(x)\) can also be considered as the instantaneous rate of change of the function \(f(x)\) at \(x\).
   </details>

-- We also learned that we could use a technique called forward difference (the general method is called finite difference) to compute a "approximation" of that slope, but also that this approximation gets better as \(h\) in the forward difference equation gets smaller.
+- We also learned that we could use a technique called forward difference (the general method is called finite difference) to compute an "approximation" of that slope, but also that this approximation gets better as \(h\) in the forward difference equation gets smaller.

 ![Figure 4: visual representation of the function derivative or slope.](/images/noise-part-2/noise-differential2.png?)

-There is something really important to understand in order to make sense of how we will be using derivatives (actually partial derivatives) later on this chapter.
-So far, we explained that the derivative of a function can be interpreted as the slope of the function \(f(x)\) at any value of \(x\).
+There is something significant to understand to make sense of how we will use derivatives (actually partial derivatives) later in this chapter.
+So far, we have explained that the derivative of a function can be interpreted as the slope of the function \(f(x)\) at any value of \(x\).
 The way we trace the tangent at \(x\) (where we computed the derivative of the function \(f(x)\)) is by simply drawing the line \(y = mx\) at the point on the function where we computed the derivative of the function.
-The value \(m\) here is of course the slope of the function derivative we computed.
+The value \(m\) here is, of course, the slope of the function derivative we calculated.
 Why is this important?
-It's important because note that when \(x=1\) then \(y=m\).
-This means that using this observation, we can say that the 2D vector tangent to the curve at the point where we evaluated the derivative is equal to `Vec2f(1, m)`.
+It's essential because note that when \(x=1\), then \(y=m\).
+Using this observation, we can say that the 2D vector tangent to the curve at the point where we evaluated the derivative is equal to `Vec2f(1, m)`.
 Do you agree?
-Of course you then need to normalize this vector, but nonetheless note how this vector is tangent to the point where we evaluated the function's derivative (and that's what we want you to remember).
-It is important you understand this idea (which is illustrated in Figure 4).
+Of course, you then need to normalize this vector but note how this vector is tangent to the point where we evaluated the function's derivative (and that's what we want you to remember).
+You must understand this idea (which is illustrated in Figure 4).

 ![Figure 5: computing the normal by taking the cross product of the tangent and bi-tangent.](/images/noise-part-2/noise-normal-const.png?)

 You can see the 3D Perlin noise function as two 2D functions perpendicular to each other at the point where the derivative is computed.
-So you will have a 1D function to compute the derivative of the 2D function in the xy plane if you wish, and another 1D function to compute the derivative of 2D noise function in the yz plane as showed in Figure 5.
-Now if we apply the technique we just learned to compute the tangent at each one of these functions, note that the two obtained tangents are perpendicular to each other.
-But more interestingly by now taking the cross product of these two vectors you get a vector which is in fact perpendicular to the plane tangent to the point where the 2D noise function derivative was originally computed (as shown again in figure 5).
-This vector is the **normal of our function at P**.
-Hopefully by now you start to get it.
-These derivatives are going to be useful to compute the normals of our mesh displaced by a 3D or 2D noise function.
+So you will have a 1D function to compute the derivative of the 2D function in the xy plane if you wish and another 1D function to calculate the derivative of the 2D noise function in the yz plane, as shown in Figure 5.
+Now, if we apply the technique, we just learned to compute the tangent at each of these functions, noting that the two obtained tangents are perpendicular to each other.
+But more interestingly, by now taking the cross product of these two vectors, you get a vector that is perpendicular to the plane tangent to the point where the 2D noise function derivative was computed initially (as shown again in figure 5).
+This vector is **normal of our function at P**.
+Hopefully, by now, you will get it.
+These derivatives will help compute the normals of our mesh displaced by a 3D or 2D noise function.

 !!!
-This is an important result, because this is how we are going to compute the normal of a mesh displaced by a 3D noise function.
+This is a significant result because this is how we will compute the normal of a mesh displaced by a 3D noise function.
 We will evaluate the derivative of the function along the x-axis at a given point (say P), then compute the vector tangent to P along the x-axis (let's call this vector \(T_x\)).
-Then we will compute the derivative of the noise function along the z-axis at P, from there compute the tangent to P along the z-axis (let's call this vector \(T_z\)).
-Finally we will use the two vectors in a cross product to compute the normal at P: $N_P = T_z \times T_x.$
+Then we will compute the derivative of the noise function along the z-axis at P, and from there, compute the tangent to P along the z-axis (let's call this vector \(T_z\)).
+Finally, we will use the two vectors in a cross-product to compute the normal at P: $N_P = T_z \times T_x.$
 !!!

 This is simple and elegant.
 Now one remark and one question.

-Remark: note that we don't really compute the derivative of the noise function here.
-We sort of cheat by computing a derivative of the function along the x-axis and then another derivative along the z-axis.
+Remark: note that we don't compute the derivative of the noise function here.
+We cheat by computing a derivative of the function along the x-axis and then another derivative along the z-axis.
 What's interesting when we do that is that only one of the quantities varies.
-For example when compute the derivative of the 3D noise function along the x-axis then of course the value we get doesn't change because of a variation of the noise along the z-axis (since we evaluate the noise function in the plane xy - aka there's no variation in z).
-In mathematics when you have a function with several variables but that you compute its derivative with respect to one of its variables only, with the others held constant, then we say that we compute the function's **partial derivatives**.
-Let's take an example, if you have the function:
+For example, when computing the derivative of the 3D noise function along the x-axis, then, of course, the value we get doesn't change because of a variation of the noise along the z-axis (since we evaluate the noise function in the plane xy - aka there's no variation in z).
+In mathematics, when you have a function with several variables but that you compute its derivative with respect to one of its variables only, with the others held constant.
+We say that we compute the function's **partial derivatives**.
+Let's take an example if you have the function:

 $$f(x,y) = x^2 + xy + y^2$$

-Then if you wish to compute the derivative of the function while holding \(y\) constant then you get:
+Then if you wish to compute the derivative of the function while holding \(y\) constant, you get:

 $${\dfrac{f(x,y)}{\partial x}} = 2x + y,$$

 which you can read as the function \(f(x,y)\) partial derivative with respect to \(x\).
-In other words, we ignore all the terms in which \(x\) doesn't show up such as \(y^2\) in our example (including any constant term), then compute the derivative of \(x\) for each term in which \(x\) shows up.
-For example, if in one of the terms we have a \(x^2y\) then we replace it in the partial derivative by \(2xy\).
-If we have \(xy\), then we replace the term in the partial derivative by \(y\).
+In other words, we ignore all the terms in which \(x\) doesn't show up, such as \(y^2\) in our example (including any constant term), then compute the derivative of \(x\) for each term in which \(x\) shows up.
+For example, if in one of the terms we have a \(x^2y\), then we replace it in the partial derivative by \(2xy\).
+If we have \(xy\), we replace the term in the partial derivative with \(y\).
 Simple?

-Question: how do we compute these partial derivatives then?
+Question: how do we compute these partial derivatives, then?

 ![Figure 6: Perslin Noise geometric derivatives.](/images/noise-part-2/perlin-noise-geom-deriv.png?)

 One method consists of using the forward difference technique (which is why we learned about it at the beginning of this chapter).
-If we take the example of our displaced meshed, then we can compute the derivate along the x-axis at the vertex \(V_{x,z}\) by subtracting the derivate from the noise value at the vertex \(V_{x+1,z}\) from the noise value at the vertex \(V_{x,z}\) (figure 6).
-In other words we can write:
+If we take the example of our displaced meshed, then we can compute the derivate along the x-axis at the vertex \(V_{x,z}\) by subtracting the derivate from the noise value at the vertex \(V_{x+1,z}\) at the vertex \(V_{x,z}\) (figure 6).
+In other words, we can write:

 $$\partial Nx = N_{Vx+1,z} - N_{Vx,z}.$$

 Where \(\partial Nx\) is the partial derivative of the noise function along the x-axis.
-Note that at this point in time, this is a real value, not a vector.
+This is a real value, not a vector, at this point.
 We can similarly compute the partial derivative of the noise function along the z-axis:

 $$\partial Nz = N_{Vx,z+1} - N_{Vx,z} .$$

-The question is now, how do we transform this real value (in other words a float) into a vector (the vector tangent to the noise function at the point where the derivative is computed along the x- and z-axis).
-Well this is simple.
-Remember that when we compute the partial derivative along the x-axis we work in the xy plane.
+How do we transform this real value (in other words, a float) into a vector (the vector tangent to the noise function at the point where the derivative is computed along the x- and z-axis)?
+Well, this is simple.
+Remember that when we compute the partial derivative along the x-axis, we work in the xy plane.
 Thus the z-coordinate of the vector tangent to the noise function along the x-axis is necessarily 0:

 $$T_x = \{?, ?, 0\}.$$

-To compute the other two coordinates, you need to look at figure 4 again where we explained that to compute the tangent to the function in a plane, you need to set the x coordinate to 1 and the y coordinate of the vector to function partial derivative value (if you want to compute the tangent of the vector in the yz plane then you need to set the z-coordinate of the tangent to 1, the y-coordinate of the vector to the function partial derivative with respect to z, and then the x-coordinate of the tangent vector to 0).
-Finally we have:
+To compute the other two coordinates, you need to look at figure 4 again, where we explained that to compute the tangent to the function in a plane, you need to set the x coordinate to 1 and the y coordinate of the vector to function partial derivative value (if you want to compute the tangent of the vector in the yz plane then you need to set the z-coordinate of the tangent to 1, the y-coordinate of the vector to the function partial derivative with respect to z, and then the x-coordinate of the tangent vector to 0).
+Finally, we have:

 $$
 \begin{array}{l}